 To make an island in the sea, press out a thin layer of white Crayola Model Magic.
 Air-dry the island at least 24 hours.

 Depending on the location of the "fire mountain," paint the setting in lush tropical colors, muted sand hues, or as a speckled, crusty glacier.
 A recycled foam produce tray makes a good palette for mixing colors with a brushes or sponge.
 Air-dry the island.

 Attach island to its cardboard base with Crayola School Glue.
 Air-dry them.

 Form the mountain.
 Students turn a recycled plastic container upside down.
 Work upward from the base to shape the sides of the mountain with white Model Magic.
 If the mountain has ridges, crumple newspaper and cover it with Model Magic.
 Model Magic fresh from the pack sticks to itself simply by pressing it together.
 Shape the volcano’s crater by pressing down into top of the mountain.
 Air-dry the volcano at least 24 hours.

 Paint the sides of the volcano to show the local terrain.
 Use sponges to give the surface interesting texture.
 Air-dry your mountain.

 Let the lava flow!
 With more Model Magic, form the hot lava spewing out of the volcano’s crater.
 Often, some lava flows from side cracks as well as from the neck in the top.
-Shape molten lava into the inside of your crater, down the sides of the mountain, and running perhaps into the sea.
+Shape molten lava into the inside of the crater, down the sides of the mountain, and running perhaps into the sea.
 Air-dry the lava 24 hours.

 Paint the lava flow in its hottest colors.
 It the lava contains rocks or cinders, dot them into the paint.
-Air-dry your lava.
+Air-dry lava.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho